 No see um bites: The invisible nemesis

-You may have heard them referred to as "no see ums," and it's an apt name.
+You may have heard biting midges referred to as "no see ums," and it's an apt name.
 These tiny bloodsuckers can often elude the naked eye, making them especially troublesome.
 The problem with no see um bites is the lack of awareness.
 Many people have no idea they've been a feeding ground for these pests until the itching starts, and by then, it's often too late to take preventive measures.

 Mite bites vs. midges: A comparative study